jumalilumri/Google-Data-Analytics-Capstone-The-Population-of-Malaysia/README.md

 ## Data Analysis Process: Prepare :construction_worker:
 ### Key Tasks
 For this analysis, I will be using the public data available from government agency, the Department of Statistics Malaysia.
 The link can be found [here](https://open.dosm.gov.my/data-catalogue/population_malaysia).
+The credibility of this data is high because it was released directly from a government agency.
+The data contains the population of Malaysia by sex, age group and ethnicity recorded from 1970 to 2024.
+For this analysis, I will be using the data from 2014 to 2024.

+The first step is to extract the required data for the analysis.

 * Download data and store it appropriately.
 * Identify how it’s organized.